Baker Island Lighthouse

 Height of focal plane: 105 feet

-Earlier optic: Fourth-order Fresnel lens (now at the Fishermens' Museum at Pemaquid Point Lighthouse in Bristol, Maine) (below left)
+Earlier optic: Fourth-order Fresnel lens (now at the Fishermens' Museum at Pemaquid Point Lighthouse in Bristol, Maine) (below)

 Characteristic: Flashing white every 10 seconds